pragesh/dns-chord/README.md

 ## Credits:
-Open Source Implementation can be found here - https://github.com/jtan189/open-chord.
+Open Chord source code can be found here - https://github.com/jtan189/open-chord.

-We have referred the same source code and made changes to include driver program to compare implementations of Chords.
+For the Java version, we have referred the same source code and made changes to include driver program to compare implementations of Chords.